benlinton/slugify/README.md

 # Bash Command: Slugify

-Slugify is a bash command that converts filenames and directories to a web friendly format.
+Slugify is a bash command that converts filenames and directories into a web friendly format.

 ## Usage Help

+Simply enter the slugify command without any arguments or with the -h option to view the usage help.

     $ slugify
-    usage: slugify [-cdhinruv] source_file ...
+    usage: slugify [-cdhinrtuv] source_file ...
        -a: remove spaces immediately adjacent to dashes
        -c: consolidate consecutive spaces into single space
        -d: replace spaces with dashes (instead of default underscores)